-You’ve just gotten off a flight, a solid 12 hours, 8000 miles and three iffy in-flight meals from your port of departure.
+You’ve just gotten off a flight, a solid twelve hours, 8,000 miles and three iffy in-flight meals from your port of departure.
 You’re tired, you sore, you’re cranky.

 How many prongs does that thing have?
 Too many.
 And they’re all pointing the wrong direction.

-I’ve determined that, for some reason, even when you bring a power adapter for what you think will be the right local fit, invariably the socket will instead be made up of some obscure pattern, recognized only by the locals of that wing of that airport, and no where else in the world.
-The power your gadgets so desperately crave is right there in the wall, waiting to be consumed, but because of the arrangement of holes on that damn panel, you have no idea where your hotel is, or how to get in touch with your friends in the area.
+Even when you bring a power adapter for what you think will be the right local fit, invariably the socket will instead be made up of some obscure pattern, used only by the locals of that wing of that airport and no where else in the world.
+The power your gadgets so desperately crave is right there in the wall, waiting to be consumed, but because of the arrangement of holes on that damn panel, you have no idea where your hotel is or how to get in touch with your friends in the area.

-Let’s call it Colin’s Law: the only type of connector not included in the Swiss Army Knife multi-adapter device you brought along will be the one you need.
+Let’s call it Colin’s Law: the only charger adapter you don’t have with you will be the one you need.

 Think of how packed your luggage would be, and how many extra-bag fees you’d have to pay as a result.